 Several years ago I started wondering about cord cutting and getting rid of cable, many streaming services were in their infancy then so I researched it a bit but had doubts, and shelved the idea for awhile.

 Then a couple of years ago my family went for it.
-I haven't looked back since so I am writing a introductory guide to the best cord cutting options.
+I haven't looked back since, so I am writing an introductory guide to the best cord cutting options.

 What is cord cutting?

 Cord cutting is getting rid of or cancelling cable TV, at least in the most classic sense of the large cable companies which can overcharge us, and keep us locked into contracts for years.

 Once you cancel cable TV you can use internet or wireless services to watch video from streaming services instead.